-Earlier this year, Theranos founder Elizabeth Holmes was found guilty of massive fraud involving $700 million.
+In 2018, Theranos founder Elizabeth Holmes was found guilty of massive fraud involving $700 million.
 Theranos, once Silicon Valley’s buzziest startup, promised to revolutionize the healthcare industry through a new medical device that was allegedly able to conduct dozens of blood tests from a single drop of blood.
 Instead of focusing on their mission to help people, Theranos quickly commercialized their still-faulty technology and put lives at risk.

 The truth about their faulty machines was kept secret through a lack of organizational transparency.
 Teams were often siloed with most employees not knowing what their fellow colleagues were working on.
 And those who knew something was wrong were ignored or sometimes punished when they spoke up.

 In an alternate world, with the help of OKRs, Theranos might still be working on or already have fulfilled their promise of innovation.
 Here is where Theranos could have learned something from Google.
 When Google launched their web browser Chrome in 2008, competing against the then monolithic Internet Explorer, they knew they had to launch something completely new.
-Their objective was to “develop the next-gen client platform for web applications,” and their main key result was to reach an average of 20 million weekly active users by the end of the year.
+Their Objective was to “develop the next-gen client platform for web applications,” and their main Key Result was to reach an average of 20 million weekly active users by the end of the year.
 They fell short.
 But rather than hide low numbers or set lower targets, they continued to stretch their goals and improve their product.
 It wasn’t until 2010 that they finally reached and surpassed their new goal of 111 million active users.

 By using goals that stretched their imagination of what was possible, Chrome has become the world’s fastest and most popular web browser.

 OKRs would have instilled a culture of radical transparency at Theranos.
-Everyone would have known about the progress and failures of the devices and would have known the best way to contribute to improving the technology as measured by their WHY—helping patients through accurate and easy blood tests.
+Everyone would have known about the progress and failures of the devices and would have known the best way to contribute to improving the technology as measured by their “why” — helping patients through accurate and easy blood tests.
 Instead, the leadership at Theranos failed its team by prioritizing profits and media attention over their mission.

 A better way forward